osvaldopina/linkbuilder/docs.md

 The main idea is to use the controller calls to generate links that correspond to the call made

-Because we use calls to controller methods there is no way to chain multiple link creations into a single builder.
-Each link creation ends on a dead end.

 ### 2.1.
 Methods With Template
 To indicate that a method will have an associated template you should use the `@GenerateUriTemplateFor` annotation.
 Each annotated method will have an associated template and will be available for link and link template generation.
-Initially, for link generation via classic linkbuilder, you can use the empty annotation or inform a rel link that will be the default.
-Later on we will see other ways of using this annotation when link generation is done via annotations
+This annotation has a `rel` property.
+If it is informed it will be used as link rel.

 ### 2.2.
 Simple Links